Bankura Zilla School

 Bankura Zilla School is one of the oldest schools of Bankura District, West Bengal.
 Established in 1840 this school is popularly known as Zilla School.
 The main language of instruction used is Bengali.
 This is not only a good Bengali medium school in Bankura but also in West Bengal.
 Classes are taught here from class 5 to 12.
-Arts, Science and Commerce are taught in Higher Secondary Cource here.
+Arts, Science and Commerce are taught in Higher Secondary Course here.
 It is near Bankura Christian college & school.

 History

 Bankura Zilla School was established by Dr. G. N. Cheek, a civil surgeon and indigo planter, and Mr. Francis Goldsberry, the Bankura District Sessions Judge as the first English school of the district, Bankura Free School in the year 1840, which later renamed to Bankura Zilla School.
 The school started in 'Sepoy Barrack Hospital' building which was established in the year 1809.
 Nowadays this building is termed as 'hall' in the school.
 It was a hospital at that time and now used as the auditorium of the school.

 It is converted to Zilla School in the year 1846 and renamed to zilla school.
 After being converted into govt school, eastern and western part of the main building were extended.
 The office room of the existing school was made with the financial assistance of Maharaja Mahatabchand Bahadur of Burdwan, the then king of Burdwan.
 He helped to build two great academic institutions of this region : Burdwan University and Bankura Zilla School, in 1851.